Code-Institute-Submissions/phone-box/README.md

     - Select from one of three tiers of donations, cheapest to highest cost from left to right, by clicking the 'Donate' button embedded in their corresponding card element.
     - You will then be redirected to the checkout page.

-- As a user who has donated, I may want to show that I have donated.
+- ~~As a user who has donated, I may want to show that I have donated.~~
+    - Requires user account to be logged in.
+    - In the navbar, click the 'profile link' then the user will be redirected to the user dashboard.
+    - Within thsi screen scroll down until you wil a header with the text 'Donation Hisory'
+    - Click the button below 'Donation History' which says 'click to view'
+    - The user will then be directed to the donation history screen, diaplying a list of all the donations they have made under this particular user account.

 - ~~As a user who donated, I may want to stay anonymous.~~
     - Navigate to the donations page by either clicking on the 'Donations' link in the navbar or, the 'make a donation' button on the landing page.